INL/BlackLab/doc/technical/design/plan-relations.md

 Our implementation should allow us to store relations between groups of words as well, although full support for this might not be in the initial version.

+## Document format and test data

+The [CoNLL-U format](https://universaldependencies.org/format.html) is commonly used to encode texts with these kinds of dependency relations.
+We should support this format.
+We can use the [LassySmall](https://github.com/UniversalDependencies/UD_Dutch-LassySmall) corpus for testing.

+Eventually we'll look at adding support for TEI with dependency relations as well.

 ## How to index relations

 Indexing relations will mean changes to the index format.
 We will implement these changes in the integrated index format only; the classic external index format will not support them.
 We will simply change the integrated index format, so older integrated indexes will no longer be readable.
 This is okay as long as the integrated index format is still experimental.